 The ideal number of income streams is 7!
 Your salary should not be your only way of making money, so can you tutor in the evenings, babysit, invigilate exams, or mark exam papers?

-If you'd like more exclusive discounts, plus details of my weekly free live trainings on IG and Facebook (to empower you personally, professionally and financially), and international job postings, sign up to my twice-a-month newsletter here!
+If you'd like my exclusive Empowering Expat Teachers Exclusive Discount PDF, plus details of my weekly free live trainings on IG and Facebook (to empower you personally, professionally and financially), and international job postings, sign up to my twice-a-month newsletter here!

 If you're a future expat teacher who wants to move abroad and earn more or you're an experienced expat teacher who would like to secure interviews at top international schools with excellent packages (one huge way to start earning AND saving more), click here to see how we can work together to make that happen!